 Armedia is a dynamic veteran-owned small business (VOSB) that is ISO 9001: 2015, ISO 27001, and CMMI Dev level 3 certified.
 The company earned a sterling reputation with numerous federal government agencies and private legal firms for providing leading-edge, cloud-based document records management solutions.

 Armedia effectively bridged the gap between the digital age and the need for the general public to file legal complaints for job-related discrimination claims.
-ArkCase helped solve these pressing issues by developing FedRAMP-ready, web-based, secure, scalable, and cost-effective legal case management solutions.
+ArkCase helped solve these pressing issues by developing FedRAMP-compliant, web-based, secure, scalable, and cost-effective legal case management solutions.

 ArkCase’s advanced analytics provides effective data records and case management tools that legal stakeholders need to manage mountains of documents and data.
 It’s a feature-rich application that presents government agencies with an array of benefits that include: